webbertakken/PracticalNotes/Setup/DevTools/Shells/Windows.md

 # Windows Shells
 It is recommended to install both Ubuntu bash and Cmder or Conemu, for maximum flexibility.

+## Ubuntu in WSL
-## Ubuntu Bash in Windows Subsystem for Linux
+Install Ubuntu Bash in Windows Subsystem for Linux

 #### Installation